 Blocking Replication Before It Begins

 Over the last 40 years, significant progress has been made in our understanding of how viruses infect cells, replicate, and spread within the body.
-We believe a promising method for treating and preventing coronaviral infections is to target the Viral Main Protease (Mpro), a highly conserved protein required for the earliest stages of coronavirus replication.
+We believe a promising method for treating and preventing coronaviral infections is to target the Viral Main Protease (Mpro), a highly-conserved protein required for the earliest stages of coronavirus replication.
 Blocking this target blocks the virus’ ability to replicate.
-We believe the highly conserved nature of Mpro across multiple coronaviruses, including SARS, MERS, and emerging SARS-CoV-2 variants of concern, supports the potential of this target for both existing and future coronaviruses.
+We believe the highly conserved nature of Mpro across multiple coronaviruses, including SARS, MERS, and emerging SARS-CoV-2 variants of concern, supports the potential of this target for both known and potential future coronavirus strains and variants.
 These insights led to the design of PBI-0451, a coronaviral Mpro inhibitor with demonstrated in vitro activity against multiple strains of coronaviruses.
 PBI-0451 is currently being evaluated in a Phase I clinical trial.